 This highly-competitive program has limited space and is open to GI Fellows interested in either adult or pediatric IBD.
 The Crohn's & Colitis Foundation of America will pay for all of your program-related expenses, including travel, accommodations, and meals.
-The 2013-2014 program has been funded by an educational grant from Janssen Biotech, Inc.
+The 2014-2015 program is supported by an educational grant from AbbVie Inc. and Janssen Services, LLC.

 Participant selection criteria include the following: